coeurnix/attoboy/docs/en/getting-started/README.md

 ### API Documentation

-The **docs/html/** folder (included in your `dist` folder) contains complete API documentation for every class and function in attoboy.
-Open `docs/html/index.html` in your web browser to browse the full reference.
+The **docs** folder (included in your `dist` folder) contains complete API documentation for every class and function in attoboy.
+Open `docs/index.html` in your web browser to browse the full reference.

 Here's a quick peek at the main types you'll use: